2023

 Can my class stay on the island after our trip to enjoy Governors Island?

 Yes!
 You are welcome to stay on the island longer than our itinerary calls for.
-Please let the Education coordinator know if you would like to come earlier than your scheduled time and we can alter your ferry reservation.
+Please let the Education coordinator know if you would like to come earlier than your scheduled time and we can make changes to your ferry reservation.
 You do not need a reservation or ticket to leave the island.

 Can we bring more than the recommended number of chaperones?